Elliot-verified/Interactive-Lab-Hub/Lab 1/README.md

 https://youtube.com/shorts/tsh5MOguhmc?feature=share

 **Are there things that seemed better on paper than when acted out?**
+Getting people to actually use the number that was provided was the difficult bottleneck that we didn't anticipate.
+It would've been nice to have it as a QR code or otherwise more accessible.

 **Did new ideas about the piece surface once you were on your feet?**
 People care about seeing it on a larger screen.